nashville-software-school/client-side-mastery/book-6-nashville-kennels/chapters/LIVE_DATA.md

 Now it's time to bring your application alive with data loaded from your API database.
 When you originally set up your APIs JSON file, you were provided with some initial data for 1 animal, 1 customer, and 2 locations.

-Create 2 more animals, and 2 more corresponding customers that are the owners of those animals.
+Create two more customers, and create a pet object for each customer.
+Make sure the animals have the correct value for their `customerId` foreign key.

 Then create 4 employee objects.
 Assign 2 employees to each location.
 Here's a sample employee.